chrism202/cartesia-exploration-and-assessment/README.md

 ## Features

-- 🎙️ **Cartesia TTS tab:** pick a Cartesia voice/model/sample rate, enter up to 5,000 characters, listen inline, and download WAV output.
+- 🎙️ **Cartesia TTS tab:** pick a Cartesia voice/model/sample rate, enter up to 5,000 characters, listen inline, and download MP3 output.
 - 🥊 **Comparison Arena tab:** side-by-side generation for Cartesia (Model A) and ElevenLabs (Model B) with voice pickers, timing metrics, audio players, downloads, and a quick voting widget.
 - 🔑 **API key checks & overrides:** surfaces whether each provider’s key is loaded and lets you paste your own keys in the sidebar; ElevenLabs is optional unless you use the arena.
 - 🧾 **Light footprint:** Streamlit, Cartesia SDK, ElevenLabs SDK, python-dotenv.